semgrep/semgrep-docs/docs/kb/rules/using-semgrep-rule-schema-in-vscode.md

 ### Install the YAML Language Support extension by Red Hat

-You can install the extension either directly in VS Code or by going to the Visual Studio Marketplace and installing it from there.
-In VS Code, typically just searching `yaml` will yield the correction extension as the top result.
-The extension is named "YAML" and is authored by "Red Hat".
-However, please also verify you are installing the correct extension by ensuring it is the same as the one [linked here](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
+You can install the  "YAML" extension authored by "Red Hat" directly in VS Code or by going to the Visual Studio Marketplace and installing it from there.
+In VS Code, go to the **Extensions** pane and search for `yaml`.
+This should yield the correction extension as the top result.
+However, please verify that you are installing the correct extension by ensuring it is the same as [this one](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).

 ### Associate the Semgrep rule schema